r0kko/fhmoscow-pulse/README.md

 - The personal page warns when a valid certificate is missing and lists expired certificates without displaying the taxpayer ID to keep the layout compact on small screens.
+- Consistent typography with CSS variables.
+Font sizes shrink slightly on narrow screens for better readability.

 ## Branching strategy